mhcrnl/ogcalc/doc/ogcalc.rst

    gtk_button_set_label(mybutton, "Cancel");
    gtk_widget_show(GTK_WIDGET(mybutton))

-\noindent In this example, \texttt{set\_label()} is a method of
-\class{GtkButton}, whilst \texttt{show()} is a method of
-\class{GtkWidget}, which requires an explicit cast.
-The
-\texttt{GTK\_WIDGET()} cast is actually a form of *run-time type identification* (RTTI).
+\noindent In this example, :cpp:func:`set_label` is a method of :cpp:class:`GtkButton`, whilst :cpp:func:`show` is a method of :cpp:class:`GtkWidget`, which requires an explicit cast.
+The C API uses functions prefixed with the class name, the object being operated upon being passed as the first argument.
+The ``GTK_WIDGET()`` cast is actually a form of *run-time type identification* (RTTI).
 This ensures that the objects are of the correct type when they are used.

-Objects and C work well, but there are some issues, such as a lack of type-safety of callbacks and limited compile-time type checking.
-Using GObject, deriving new widgets is complex and error-prone.
-For these, and other, reasons, C++ may be a better language to use.
-:program:`libsigc++` provides type-safe signal handling, and all of the GTK+ (and GLib, Pango et. al.) objects are available as standard C++ classes.
+Objects and C "work", but there are some issues to be aware of, such as a lack of type-safety of callbacks and limited compile-time type checking.
+Using GObject, deriving new widgets is both complex and error-prone.
+For these, and other, reasons, C++ may be a better language to use.  :program:`libsigc++` provides type-safe signal handling, and all of the GTK+ (and GLib, Pango et. al.) objects are available as standard C++ classes.
 Callbacks may also be class methods, which makes for cleaner code since the class can contain object data, removing the need to pass in data as a function argument.
 These potential problems will become clearer in the next sections.

 Widgets